 Pretty much every car insurance company thinks you need to load up on this coverage.
 How do I know?
 Because every insurance policy I’ve seen has ample coverage for comprehensive & collision – and its owners are paying for it.
 But should they?

-Here’s one simple query that can help you decide:
+Here’s one simple query that can help you decide if paying for comprehensive & collision insurance is right for you:

 Do you have more cash than your car is worth?